sdiehl/wiwinwlh/tutorial.md

 :load MyModule.hs
 ```

-If you all you need is to typecheck your code in the interactive shell, then
+If all you need is to typecheck your code in the interactive shell, then
 disabling code generation entirely makes reloading code almost instantaneous:

 ```haskell